heamabc/Chinese-Fund-Data-Scrapping/Readme.md

 - You can see a sample of the data.
 It is saved as data.xlsx

 ### AWS
-- The server is built in AWS lambda (serverless function).
+- The server was built in AWS lambda (serverless function).
-- It is written in the Cloud9 IDE
+- It was written in the Cloud9 IDE
 - It would not exceeds the usage of free tier.

 ### Requirements